PHOENIXCONTACT/MORYX-Framework/Documentation/articles/Platform/Configuration.md

 ````

 ### PluginConfigsAttribute
-Similar to the `PluginNamesAttribute` this attribute provides a list of component configurations.
+Similar to the `PluginNameSelectorAttribute` this attribute provides a list of component configurations.
 These configurations are expected by the implementations of a certain interface and allow each implementation to define its own configuration.
 This does require the implementation to be decorated with the attribute `[ExpectedConfig(typeof(MyConfig))]`.
 This attribute can be used on single properties or collections.
 Therefor you can either select the type of a new entry or change the entries type.
 All configs will be presented as list of their respective types name and converted into in object if one is selected.
 When decorating a config member with this attribute the configs base type can be excluded if it is abstract.
 Always make sure to specify the interface type and not the base config type!

 ````cs
 [DataMember]